gatsbyjs/gatsby/docs/docs/making-your-site-accessible.md

 Accessibility by default is a win for everyone.
 Here's a starting point for accessibility testing when making a Gatsby site or theme:

 - [Use your keyboard](https://webaim.org/techniques/keyboard/) to tab through the pages.
 Can you reach and operate every interactive control (links, buttons, form inputs, etc.) and see a focus indicator on the screen?
-- Use a browser extension like [axe](https://www.deque.com/axe/) or [Accessibility Insights](https://accessibilityinsights.io/) to find and fix common accessibility issues in development
+- Use [Lighthouse](https://developers.google.com/web/tools/lighthouse/), [axe](https://www.deque.com/axe/) or [Accessibility Insights](https://accessibilityinsights.io/) to find and fix common accessibility issues in development
 - Test for [adequate color contrast](https://dequeuniversity.com/tips/color-contrast) with the [accessibility color picker in Chrome Developer Tools](https://developers.google.com/web/updates/2018/01/devtools#contrast)
 - Create inclusive and [accessible forms](/docs/building-a-contact-form#creating-an-accessible-form)
 - Employ accessible [headings, landmarks, and semantic structure](https://webaim.org/techniques/semanticstructure/)